4 Rules of Music Video Production

 The Music Video Concept

 Number 1: The concept: The story, song, and setting may mathematically count out as three things, but when it comes to a cohesive theme that a team needs to follow, all of these things merge into one shared idea.
 Without any one of these, there is no music video.
-A music video typically doesn’t follow a concrete story line with a rigid script to follow.
+A music video typically doesn’t follow a concrete storyline with a rigid script to follow.
 It ebbs and flows through scenes and cuts designed to create a mood amongst the audience.
 With this said, the theme is your most critical aspect of any music video production shoot because it gives the project a guide to follow.
 At the forefront of every shot, scene, outfit, or look, is the overarching concept that should connect every moving piece of the shoot.
 In simpler terms, make sure that the vision is never steered from.

-It is a universal theme, longing for something that isn’t completely attainable or possible.
+It is a universal theme– longing for something that isn’t completely attainable or possible.
 In this instance, something disallows complete connection with Joz and the woman he loves.
 To capture this theme, we wanted it to seem that Joz was invisible to the woman as he sang his heart out to her in one of the scenes.
-In other scenes, from the past or in his own imagination, Joz and the woman were together, enjoying each other’s company and completely in love.
+In other scenes, from the past, or in his own imagination, Joz and the woman were together, enjoying each other’s company and completely in love.

-For any kind of professional video production, their needs to be a script or schedule.
+For any kind of professional video production, there needs to be a script or schedule.
 When it comes to a music video there is a script already outlined from the lyrics of the song.
 With “Here I am,” we focused on creating a story about the things longed for and unable to be reached.
 For any video, this needs to be clearly defined before shooting and consistently explained throughout the moving narrative.

 Best Settings for Music Videos

-For every story the setting must be able to capture and explain the drama.
+For every story, the setting must be able to capture and explain the drama.
 This isn’t to say that every story has a specific location, but every story must be able to adapt to the chosen location.
 When deciding on a location, plan out the scenes and ideas that need to be portrayed in the video before choosing, and make sure the storyline can be adapted to that environment.

 Music Video Equipment Essentials

 Number 3: Equipment and Camera: As a professional video production company, we knew we wanted a cameraman with a beautiful aesthetic to capture these scenes.
-We were fortunate enough to book Jake, who uses a 4k, vest setup, Steadicam.
+We were fortunate enough to book Jake, who uses a 4k, vest setup, and Steadicam.
 The camera made anything and everything look amazing.
 Along with the camera was the lighting equipment.
 C-stands, light diffusers, and extension cords followed us everywhere throughout the day.
 Jake and his gaffer were thorough and disciplined until every shot looked perfect.

 It is not only about the camera that makes a scene look good.
 It has to be well lit, distractions need to be minimized, and framing needs to be correct.
 Jake and his assistant made sure that all things were checked off the list before the record button was turned on.
 This is what can qualify amateur music videos into professional rankings.
 Yes a nicer camera can make things incredibly easier, but having the eyes and diligence to make things right like our cameraman and assistant, is the true key to a professional look.